lesereli000/Pokemon-TCG-Evolution/README.md

             - Test having exactly 1 active Pokémon does not result in a loss
             - Test having 0 active Pokémon does result in a loss

-     - Bench:
+    - Bench: (commit e6f24b8)
         - The bottom row of each players Pokémon in-play section has between 0-5 Pokémon
         - Every Pokémon on the bench is in-play
         - On their turn the player can choose to:
                 • Add a Pokémon from their hand onto the bench
                 • Move a Pokémon from the bench to active (if there is not currently an active Pokémon)

-     - Discard Pile:
-        - Each player should have their own discard pile off to the side
-        - All cards taken out of play go into the discard pile and are out of play
-        - All attached cards (i.e energy cards) also go to the discard pile and are out of play

 Set-up:

+    - Players select language to play in (commit a92f6a2)
-    - 2 separate players are created
+    - 2 players are created (commit 991c2c9)
-    - Their decks, and the cards in them, are created and assigned
+    - Their decks, and the cards in them, are created and assigned (commit 991c2c9)
-    - Coin is flipped to decide who gets to play first
+    - Coin is flipped to decide who gets to play first (commit 37568b4)
          - BVA: Boolean
              - 0: player 1 goes first
              - 1: player 2 goes first
              - any other true value: throw an exception showing that the coin flip has failed
-    - Each player draws 7 cards from their deck to their hand
+    - Each player draws 7 cards from their deck to their hand (commit 991c2c9)
-    - Basic Pokémon can be assigned as active Pokémon or added to their bench (face down, unable to be viewed by their opponent)
+    - Basic Pokémon can be assigned as active Pokémon or added to their bench (face down, unable to be viewed by their opponent) (commit 0fd23cd)
         • If player does not have at least 1 basic Pokémon in their hand, they must reshuffle and their opponent may draw 1 extra card
         • If neither player has at least 1 basic Pokémon, they both reshuffle
         • Reshuffles continue accordingly until both players get at least 1 basic Pokémon and choose a basic Pokémon
         • Player must have at least 1 active Pokémon before the game continues
-    - Top 6 cards of the deck should be placed down as Prize cards
+    - Top 6 cards of the deck should be placed down as Prize cards (commit 991c2c9)
-    - All In-Play cards are flipped face up
-    - Whoever won the coinflip is then able to begin playing first, the other player should not be able to make any changes while it is their opponents turn
+    - Whoever won the coinflip is then able to begin playing first, the other player should not be able to make any changes while it is their opponents turn (commit 991c2c9)

-Players Turn Functionality is Complete When:
+Players Turn Functionality is Complete When: (commit )

     - Able to switch turns between player (so that only the person who should play is able to play)
     - Able to draw a card and add it to their hand